test141515111/codex_test/README.md

 # codex_test

 This repository contains a simple Tetris game implemented with HTML, CSS and JavaScript.
 The game can be played directly in the browser.
+A small Puyo Puyo style puzzle game is also included.

 ## Development
-Open `index.html` in a web browser to start playing.
+Open `index.html` in a web browser to start playing Tetris.
+Open `puyo.html` to try the Puyo Puyo style game.

 ### Using the fortune teller demo